sxthomson/mozart.net/README.md

 }
 ```

-At startup, Mozart .NET will scan your assemblies looking for your composers (more on that later!) and wire up the services required to add the auto composition when a model is to be returned via an action.
+At startup, Mozart .NET will scan your assemblies looking for your composers and wire up the services required to add the auto composition when a model is to be returned via an action.
 You can optionally provide an overridden assembly search pattern for where your composers are declared, by default, this is `*ModelComposition*.

 Secondly, as Mozart .NET resolves a composer per type, a lot of reflection needs to take place.
 In order to ensure this happens before your web application is ready to serve requests add the following code to where you're configuring the request pipeline.
 In a new templated web application in .NET Core, that will be in the `Configure` method in `Startup.cs`.